 Golden Hind was opened in 1914 by an Italian family and they tell us there have been just five owners since then.
 The current owner, Mr. Christou, took over the business in 2002 and has Greek staff working with him.

 Its long history can't really be seen inside the small restaurant though.
-I understand the decommissioned antique enameled art deco foyer by F Ford of Halifax is still there but when I visited we were ushered into the extension that was added in 2014 for the centenary celebrations.
-It also meant I couldn't check if the celebrity photos are still on the walls.
+The decommissioned antique enameled art deco foyer by F Ford of Halifax is still there but when we visited, we were ushered into the extension that was added in 2014 for the centenary celebrations.
+The uncomplicated decor of white walls and wood paneling with basic wooden tables and chairs keep a nostalgic simplicity.

-The menu is kept simple with a choice of fish including cod, haddock, halibut, plaice and rock salmon.
+The menu is kept simple with a choice of fish including cod, haddock, halibut, plaice, and rock salmon.
 Add a portion of chunky hand-cut chips and a side of mushy peas and you have a classic British meal to enjoy.

-Those chunky chips were not the golden color you may expect but I'm told this is the usual way they cook chips here and they were freshly cooked, not greasy, and still tasted great.
+Fish is offered in the standard battered style or as steamed with some dried herbs.
+We chose steamed and the cod was juicy and delicious.
+Those chunky chips were not the golden color you may expect but we're told this is the usual way they cook chips here, and they were freshly cooked, not greasy, and still tasted great.

-The restaurant does not serve alcohol but has a BYOB policy (Bring Your Own Booze) and there are shops nearby that sell wine and beers.
-There is no corkage fee (you are not charged to bring your own drink) and the restaurant is happy to supply glasses.
+The restaurant does not serve alcohol but has a BYOB policy (Bring Your Own Booze), and there are shops nearby that sell wine and beers.
+There is no corkage fee (you are not charged to bring your own drink), and the restaurant is happy to supply glasses.

 Service wasn't great, and it took a long time to pay the bill.
 By that time, a couple had already been led to our table and were waiting for us to leave.
 And then a side door was opened and we've never felt more encouraged to leave before.
 Can't imagine many diners feel like adding a service tip when this happens and we're not the only ones who think the service could improve.